pyinstaller/pyinstaller/doc/source/Manual.rst

 * A more sophisticated way of collecting data files than the one shown above (`Adding Files to the Bundle`_).

+* Bundling a typical Django app.

-* A use of a run-time hook to set the Qt API level.
+* A use of a run-time hook to set the PyQt4 API level.

 * A workaround for a multiprocessing constraint under Windows.

 and others.
+Many of these Recipes were contributed by users.
 Please feel free to contribute more recipes!

 Getting the Latest Version
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~